GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Lab-Setup.md

 1. Open VS Code and navigate to the `aiapp1day` repository folder.
 If you are using Codespaces, you should already be in the repository folder.

 2. Switch to VS Code `Search` tab, replace `<MONGODB_Name>` placeholder with your own database name.
 Search for `<MONGODB_Name>` and replace with `aiapp1day_xxxxx_xx` (for example: aiapp1day_daniel_66).
-Then click replace all.
+Then click `Replace All` icon, there will be multiple items to be replaced.
 The placeholder string will be replaced in the whole repo so that you have a dedicated database on the shared Cosmos DB instance.

     :::info
     Make sure the `<` and `>` included in search & replace.